What has an effect on oil consumption?

 - The grade of oil used

-If you use a grade of oil that differs from the engine manufacturers recommendations, you might see increased oil consumption.
+- The grade of oil used: If you use a grade of oil that differs from the engine manufacturers recommendations, you might see increased oil consumption.
 A different grade may cause engine wear leading to shorter engine life and increase oil consumption.
-You should also use oil only from reputable sources! if you cannot be confident of the source, you cannot be sure you have the right grade, or that its performance will match the required standards.
+You should also use oil only from reputable sources!
+If you cannot be confident of the source, you cannot be sure you have the right grade, or that its performance will match the required standards.

 A customer enquires if the Perkins 4012-46TAG2A engine should of used 40L of oil in its first 100 hours of use.